Fit Gaussian Process

 Let us now add a Gaussian process to model stellar activity.
 This should improve the fit.

 We start by writing a function that creates a Gaussian process kernel from a set of system parameters.
 We will create a quasi-periodic kernel.
+We provide this function as an arugment gaussian_process to the likelihood constructor:

 using AbstractGPs